Colloquium: Spin-orbit effects in superconducting hybrid structures

 where $R(\phi=0)\equiv R_{[110]}$ is the resistance along the [110] crystallographic axis.
-Analogously, one can also define TAMR resulting from the out-of-plane (OOP) rotation of $\mathbf{M}$.
+The out-of-plane (OOP) TAMR is defined analogously.
 TAMR appears because the electronic structure depends on the $\mathbf{M}$ orientation, due to SOC.
 The surface or an interface electronic structure can strongly deviate from its bulk counterparts and host pure or resonant bands.
-In the presence of SOC, the dispersion of these states depends on the $\mathbf{M}$ orientation~\cite{Chantis2007:PRL}.
-As a result, the tunneling conductance, which, in a crystalline junction, is very sensitive to the transverse wave vector, develops both OOP and in-plane (IP) MR, shown in Figs.~\ref{fig:ISOC}(f)-(h), whose angular dependence reflects the crystallographic symmetry of the interface.
+With SOC, the dispersion of these states depends on the $\mathbf{M}$ orientation~\cite{Chantis2007:PRL}.
+As a result, the tunneling conductance, which, in a crystalline junction, is very sensitive to the transverse wave vector, develops both OOP and IP MR, shown in Figs.~\ref{fig:ISOC}(d)-(f), whose angular dependence reflects the crystallographic symmetry of the interface.
 For example, the TAMR inherits the $C_{4v}$ symmetry for the Fe (001) surface~\cite{Chantis2007:PRL} and the reduced $C_{2v}$ symmetry for the Fe(001)/GaAs interface~\cite{Moser2007:PRL}.

 Our prior discussion of SOC and its manifestations in the normal-state properties have important superconducting counterparts as well as enable entirely new phenomena, absent in the normal state.
-As we will explain in subsequent sections, even when the SOC results in only a very small transport anisotropy in the normal state, as shown in Figs.~\ref{fig:ISOC}(f) and (g), the superconducting analogs of such phenomena can lead to effects that are several orders of magnitude greater.
+Even when the SOC results in only a small normal-state transport anisotropy, as shown in Figs.~\ref{fig:ISOC}(d) and (e), the superconducting analogs of such phenomena can lead to much greater effects~\cite{Cai2021:NC,Martinez:2020}.